Learning Communities Overview

 • What does being in an LC entail?

-Our first-year learning communities compose the flagship program for CNAS Scholars.
-This year-long program promotes academic success and retention for incoming CNAS students.
+Our year-long program promotes academic success and retention for incoming CNAS students.
 Each learning community includes up to 24 students grouped by major and math placement.

-As part of our program, each LC has reserved seating in their science and math courses.
-They will take these courses together throughout their first year.
+Each LC has reserved seating in the appropriate science and math courses.
+They will take these courses together throughout their first year, which allows students to build relationships and make friends at a large research university.

-Upon program completion, students have the opportunity to apply for a paid, full-time research position with a UCR CNAS faculty member for the summer.
+Upon program completion, students have the opportunity to apply for a paid, full-time research position with a UCR CNAS faculty member for the summer through RISE

 Certain SI courses will be included in the LC block for each quarter.
 Attendance is mandatory to remain in the LC.
 Students are also free to attend any of the open SI sessions.
 See arc.ucr.edu for more information.

-During fall, students in MATH 6A through non-math learning communities participate in a two-unit first-year seminar.
+During fall, LC students participate in a two-unit first-year seminar class.
 The first component of the seminar, led by an esteemed CNAS faculty member, allows students to explore potential career options by learning about an engaging area of scientific research from an expert in that field.

 1. Students can only join a CNAS LC during their summer orientation.
 Students cannot join during the academic year.